 Applying for a plan

-If you want to apply for health insurance that meets ACA rules, you can do so outside the ACA health insurance marketplace but you won’t be eligible for a subsidy or credit.
+If you want to apply for health insurance that meets ACA guidelines, you can do so outside the ACA health insurance marketplace.
+However, you’ll lose eligibility for a tax subsidy or credit.

-In addition, you may not get lower costs based on your income level.
+In addition, you may not get access to lower premiums based on your income level.

-If you don’t have health insurance in 2014, you may have to pay a $95 per person penalty or 1% of your annual income, whichever is higher on your tax return due in April 2015.
+If you didn’t have health insurance in 2017, you may have to pay a $695 per person penalty or 2.5 percent of your annual income, whichever is higher on your tax return due in April 2018.

-However, you have until March 31, 2014, to enroll and avoid a penalty for not having health insurance in 2014.
-That’s true even if your insurance does not go into effect until May 1.
+When it comes to coverage in 2018, you have until Dec.
+15, 2017 to enroll and avoid a penalty for not having health insurance in 2018.

 You don’t have to worry about this penalty if your income is low enough that you don’t have to file a tax return.